COTC Legends of Loyalty

 Pictured (l-r): Joan (Jodie) Robinson, Robert (Robby) Robinson and Bonnie L. Coe, Ph.D.

-The 2014 Legends of Loyalty Award recipients are:
+2014 Legends of Loyalty Award Recipients

 Art Ghiloni, Carolyn Simpson, and Calvin E. Roebuck (posthumously)